This post may contain affiliate links. See our affiliate disclaimer here.

 Dumping and maintain black tanks is one of the downfalls of RV travel.
 Make sure to have these must have holding tank RV supplies before your first camping trip to prevent any nasty accidents.
 Check out our RV holding tank guide for more information on gray and black tank maintenance.

 - Sturdy Sewer Hose: For obvious reasons this isn’t an accessory to skimp on.
 I recommend purchasing two hoses so you can reach any dump station.
 You will also need a sanitary RV sewer hose storage solution.

 - Sewer Hose Support: You also need sewer hose supports to keep the hose flowing downward.
 If you just let the hose sit on the ground, it will inevitably clog.

 - RV Waste Valve: These valves screw on to your RV sewer connection to provide an extra layer of protection against spills.
-The valve can be closed before removing your sewer hose to prevent any access black or grey water from leaking onto you or the ground.
+The valve can be closed before removing your sewer hose to prevent any excess black or grey water from leaking onto you or the ground.

 - Reverse Flush Valve: This valve attaches between the water valve and the hose and it the easiest way to clear clogs.
 Using this valve, you can shoot water up into the tank to break up any clogs that are preventing you from dumping.